jiayuehua/blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

 "Binary Module Interface."
-Just as .cpp files are compiled into .o files, and some compilers provide ways to "pre-compile" .h files into [PCHes](#pch), compilers that support C++2a Modules will have to provide some way to compile C++ modules into some format that is precompiled, binary, perhaps compressed, to make `import` statements quick to compile.
+Just as .cpp files are compiled into .o files, and some compilers provide ways to "pre-compile" .h files into [PCHes](#pch), compilers that support C++2a Modules will have to provide some way to compile C++ modules into some format that is precompiled, perhaps binary, perhaps compressed, to make `import` statements quick to compile.

 The term "BMI" is not used by the paper standard.
 There is no standard BMI format.
 Each vendor will have